iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

     Setting the supply current limit for either motoring or regenerating too low can cause the acceptable voltage window to meet that current limit to be extremely small, and can cause stability issues with the limiter.
 For this reason, the minimum current limit setting allowed is 1A for the ``motoring_supply_current_limit`` and -1A for the ``regen_supply_current_limit``.

-The supply current limiter attempts to use a feed-forward model to limit the supply current, but this model on its own cannot always achieve the desired accuracy.
+The supply current limiter uses a feed-forward model to attempt to limit the supply current, but this model on its own cannot always achieve the desired accuracy.
 To help achieve greater supply current limiting accuracy when needed, the gains for closed loop controllers on the supply current limiting are also exposed.
-These adjust the otuput of the feed-forward model to help it limit more accurately by measuring the supply current.
-Specifically, two separate `PI controllers <https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller>`_ are available on the motoring and regenerating limiting, allowing the response to be tuned separately for motoring and regenerating.
-These can be `tuned <https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller#Loop_tuning>`_ like any standard PI controller. **Generally, it is recommended to see if the desired behavior can be achieved with mostly the feed-forward supply current limiting and relativley limited usage of the closed loop controller, as properly tuning any closed loop controller can be involved.** The P and I gains for the motoring supply current limiter can be accessed using the ``motoring_limit_kp`` and ``motoring_limit_ki`` entries in the :ref:`Brushless Drive client table <brushless_drive>`.
+These adjust the output of the feed-forward model to help it limit more accurately by measuring the supply current.
+Specifically, two separate `PI controllers <https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller>`_ are available on the motoring and regenerating limiting allowing the response to be tuned separately for motoring and regenerating.
+These can be `tuned <https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller#Loop_tuning>`_ like any standard PI controller. **Generally, it is recommended to see if the desired behavior can be achieved with mostly the feed-forward supply current limiting and relatively limited usage of the closed loop controller, as properly tuning any closed loop controller can be involved.** Modules have a moderate P value set on their controllers by default, trying with this default P value is a good starting point.
+The P and I gains for the motoring supply current limiter can be accessed using the ``motoring_limit_kp`` and ``motoring_limit_ki`` entries in the :ref:`Brushless Drive client table <brushless_drive>`.
 The P and I gains for the regenerating supply current limiter can be accessed using the ``regen_limit_kp`` and ``regen_limit_ki`` entries.